Ditton, Kent: Notable people

 The surname Golding is synonymous with a variety of hop known as Goldings and, although there has been some uncertainty as to who discovered the hop, evidence has more recently come to light suggesting it was almost certainly John Golding (who died at Ditton place in 1807), the great-nephew of Thomas and the owner of Ditton Place.

 Lt.
 Col. Clifford Sheldon, DSO, was joint managing and senior director of Reeds, the paper manufacturer, and was connected with that firm and its associated companies from 1911 until his death in 1950 at the age of 62 years.
 He gave his name to the Clifford Sheldon Club House, a converted oast house, which subsequently became the Manor and Greenside Oast.

 Edward Humphreys, known as Punter Humphreys, who was born in Ditton in 1881, was an English professional cricketer who played first-class cricket for Kent County Cricket Club between 1899 and 1920.
 He played nearly 400 first-class matches and coached cricket after his retirement.

 Charles Hooman, often known as Chubby Holman, was born in Ditton in 1887.
 He was an English amateur sportsman who played cricket for Oxford University and Kent County Cricket Club between 1907 and 1910.
 He won Blues for golf, rackets and cricket and later represented the Great Britain and Ireland golf team in the Walker Cup in 1922 and 1923.
 He served in the Royal Naval Reserve during World War I and the RAF Volunteer Reserve during World War II.

 Barry Hawkins (born 23 April 1979) is an English professional snooker player from Ditton.
 He turned professional in 1996, rising to prominence in the 2004–05 snooker season, when he reached the last 16 of the 2004 UK Championship, the quarter-finals of the 2004 British Open, and the semi-finals of the 2005 Welsh Open.
 He has now spent twelve successive seasons ranked inside the top 32.
 He reached his first ranking final and won his first ranking title at the 2012 Australian Goldfields Open.

 Turnpike

 The current A20, which runs through the village, was once a turnpike, probably established between 1780 and 1820 to connect London with Dover.
-The Turnpike Act of 1744 required that Turnpike trusts set up milestones along these roads.
+The Turnpike Act 1744 required that turnpike trusts set up milestones along these roads.
 A series of mileposts made in cast-iron appear on the stretch of road between Aylesford and Addington; at Ditton, Larkfield, and Ryarsh.
 The one at Larkfield is shown on an 1862 Ordnance Survey map, and the Ditton post is shown on a similar map of 1869.
 Both the Larkfield and Ditton posts are classed as Class II listed buildings.